tequreq/security/list_of_common_ports.md

 scanner/mssql/mssql_login
 ```

-If you have credencials look in metasploit for other modules.
+If you have credentials look in metasploit for other modules.

 ## Port 1521 - Oracle database